-Most pet owners don’t really think about insuring their pets.
-The rising costs of veterinary care are usually enough to pay for, especially for those owners whose animals are young and healthy.
-But when a major disease or illness occurs, it can really make us wish we had thought ahead and gotten insurance.
-Most serious illnesses and diseases don’t appear in our pets until they are older, so insuring younger animals usually doesn’t cross an owner’s mind until it is too late.
+Most pet parents don’t really think about insuring their pets.
+The rising costs of veterinary care are usually enough to pay for, especially for those pet parents whose animals are young and healthy.
+But when a major disease or illness occurs, it can really make us wish we had thought ahead and secured insurance.
+Most serious illnesses and diseases don’t appear in our pets until they are older, so insuring younger animals usually doesn’t cross a pet parent’s mind until it is too late.

 Insuring your furry buddy while they are young does have many benefits.
 The first, of course, is in the case of accidents, which are completely unpredictable and can happen at any age.
-These are often traumatic events which can lead to extensive surgery and care, and can shock any owner who isn’t prepared for such an event, which is most of us.
+These are often traumatic events, which can lead to extensive surgery and care, and can shock any pet parent who isn’t prepared for such an event, which is most of us.